xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 4.1.1 A mechanism shall be designed to clearly distinguish between models of the two types
-4.1.2 No support shall be implemented for converting between the two idioms 4.2 The support for concrete polymorphic events shall be integrated with the MASL tools to produce valid MASL models
+4.1.2 No support shall be implemented for converting between the two idioms 4.1.3 A mechanism shall be provided to specify the default behavior for an installation
+4.2 The support for concrete polymorphic events shall be integrated with the MASL tools to produce valid MASL models
 4.2.1 The MASL importer shall be modified to properly create concrete